DanisHack/weather-charts/README.md

 weather-charts
 ==============

-Directives to draw charts based on openweatherdata (http://openweathermap.org/)
+Angularjs Directives to draw charts based on openweatherdata (http://openweathermap.org/) using D3.js.